til-23/til-23-info-public/source/qualifiers-reid.rst

 Evaluation - How will the ReID Challenge be evaluated?
 ######################################################

-* The challenge will be evaluated using mAP, `mean average precision <https://www.v7labs.com/blog/mean-average-precision>`_.
+* The challenge will be evaluated using mAP (`mean average precision <https://www.v7labs.com/blog/mean-average-precision>`_) with IOU\@0.5, .
 There will only be two classes - suspect and non suspect.
 A plushie is classified as a suspect if it matches the query plushie.
 In the example below, the red elephant is the query.
 Your object detection model should detect all three plushies and classify the elephant as a suspect (green) and the other plushies as a non suspect (red).

         .. image:: _static/img/reid_task.png
             :align: center